The Organ - 2003 onwards

 The rebuild of 1977 was a generally good compromise between size, cost and flexibility and gave us the organ we had up until this time.
 Although the organ had a relatively small number of stops, the majority are of excellent quality and very well voiced.

 However there were also a number of shortcomings.
 The pedal department was very basic having only one rank of pipes.
-Although they do their best, they obviously could not balance everything from pp to ff.
 Secondly, there was a lack of power for leading large congregations.
 Thirdly, there was a lack of variety in the available soft stops especially on the Great.
 Lastly, there were no modern playing aids such as adjustable thumb and toe pistons.

 The specification is given below - additional stops are in italic